sydasif/python-book/docs/source/02_basic/01_variable.md

 Router-01
 ```

-## Valid Variable Names
+## Variable Naming Convention

 Variable names can be as long or as short as you like, but there are a few rules to follow.
-Rules for Python variables:

 - A variable name must start with a letter or the underscore character.
 - A variable name cannot start with a number.
 - A variable name can only contain alpha-numeric characters and underscores (`A-z`, `0-9`, and `_` ).
+- `keywords` that are reserved words that cannot be used as variable names or any other identifiers.
-- Variable names are case-sensitive (`ipaddr`, `Ipaddr` and `IPADDR` are three different variables)
+- Variable names are case-sensitive (`myVariableName`, `MyVariableName` and `my_variable_name` are three different variables).

 ```py
 # Camel Case - Each word, except the first, starts with a capital letter: